Baadier-Sydow/hpcos81-2019/learning-unit-1.md

 2. Harvard
 3. APA American Psychological Association \(6th ed\).

-I intend to use the APA American Psychological Association \(6th ed\) as its default selection on Mendeley.
+I intend to use the APA American Psychological Association \(6th ed\) as its the default selection on Mendeley.